StackOneHQ/cursor-rules-to-claude/README.md

 > Let Claude Code use your Cursor rules.

-Convert Cursor IDE rules (.md/.mdc files) to CLAUDE.md format for AI code assistance.
+Convert Cursor IDE rules (.md/.mdc files) to CLAUDE.md format.
 Perfect for using in GitHub Actions before running Claude Code.

 ## Why is this useful?

 Many dev teams use Cursor IDE and build up a large collection of Cursor rules about their codebase.
 However, Claude Code uses CLAUDE.md files not Cursor rules natively.

-The killer usecase of this package is to enable using Cursor rules with Claude Code directly inside GitHub.
-This allows for next level vibe coding with adequate context.
+The killer usecase of this package is to use Cursor rules with Claude Code directly inside GitHub.
+If you haven't tried it yet, you're missing out.
+See the docs [here](https://docs.anthropic.com/en/docs/claude-code/github-actions)

 ## Installation